cjpais/writing/serve/day/feb11_2021/index.md

 then serve from golang but this seems overly complex even though python is going to be a pain as well.

+On a sidenote really want to build the Patagonia of tech companies.
+Really thoughtful and not focused on growth, but really provide something good and unique.